 Application of Sandalwood oil is tolerable and helpful in alleviating mild to moderate psoriasis symptoms as it contains santalols that suppress pro-inflammatory events by keratinocytes and dermal fibroblasts.
 Therefore, this oil may be useful as a potential treatment of a variety of pathophysiologic inflammatory and autoimmune skin ailments, including psoriasis (6).

 4. Protect from skin cancer

-Alpha-santalol is a naturally occurring sesquiterpene found in Sandalwood oil act as a chemopreventive agent.
-It blocks the cell cycle progression, involves cell death induction through apoptosis as well as inhibit UV-induced AP-1 activity skin carcinogenesis.
-Therefore, sandalwood oil plays beneficial effects upon skin, reducing the likelihood of promotion of pre-cancerous cells to actinic keratosis (AK) and skin cancer (7).
+Alpha-santalol is a naturally occurring sesquiterpene found in Sandalwood oil that acts as a chemopreventive agent.
+It blocks the cell cycle progression, involves cell death induction through apoptosis as well as inhibits UV-induced AP-1 activity skin carcinogenesis.
+Therefore, sandalwood oil plays beneficial effects on the skin, reducing the likelihood of promotion of pre-cancerous cells to actinic keratosis (AK) and skin cancer (7).

 5. Lighten the skin color due to anti-tyrosinase and anti-cholinesterase properties